Russia struggles to replenish its troops in Ukraine | Law-Order

 “We're seeing a huge outflow of people who want to leave the war zone — those who have been serving for a long time and those who have signed a contract just recently,” said Alexei Tabalov, a lawyer who runs the Conscript's School legal aid group.

-Billboards and public transit ads in various regions proclaim, "This is The Job," urging men to join the professional army.

-Authorities have set up mobile recruiting centres in some cities, including one at the site of a half marathon in Siberia in May.

-Regional administrations are forming "volunteer battalions" that are promoted on state television.
-The business daily Kommersant counted at least 40 such entities in 20 regions, with officials promising volunteers monthly salaries ranging from the equivalent of USD 2,150 to nearly USD 5,500, plus bonuses.
+Regional administrations are forming “volunteer battalions” that are promoted on state television.
+The business daily Kommersant counted at least 40 such entities in 20 regions, with officials promising volunteers monthly salaries ranging from the equivalent of $2,150 to nearly $5,500, plus bonuses.

 The AP saw thousands of openings on job search websites for various military specialists.